-- The financial statements present the operations of the Museum and Historic Sites in total. - In total, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at June 30, 2018 by approximately \$8.4 million. - Net position of the Corporation was (\$54) thousand, and net position for the Foundation was \$8.4 million.
-Of the \$8.4 million of net position, (\$.7) million represents an unrestricted net deficit, \$8.2 million is restricted for exhibitions, artifacts, and sites; capital campaign; endowment appreciation; preventative maintenance; capital repair and rehab; and other activities, \$.8 million is held as a permanent endowment, and \$.1 million is invested in capital assets. - The total net position slightly decreased by \$.8 million for the fiscal year ended June 30, 2018.
-This was the result of the net operating loss being greater than net nonoperating income. - The Museum and Historic Sites adopted GASB No. 81, Irrevocable Split-Interest Agreements (GASB No. 81).
-GASB No. 81 requires the Museum and Historic Sites to recognize assets and deferred inflows representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
-The adoption of GASB No. 81 resulted in a restatement of net position as of July 1, 2017, resulting in a decrease of net position of \$131,777 from the balance previously reported, comprised of a deferred inflow of \$131,777.
-At June 30, 2018, the Museum and Historic Sites had a deferred inflow of resources related to beneficial interest of trust of \$101,364.
+- The financial statements present the operations of the Museum and Historic Sites in total. - In total, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at June 30, 2019 by approximately \$7.0 million. - Net position of the Corporation was (\$1.3) million, and net position for the Foundation was \$8.3 million.
+Of the \$7.0 million of net position, \$(.5) million represents an unrestricted net deficit, \$6.6 million is restricted for exhibitions, artifacts, and sites; capital campaign; endowment appreciation; preventative maintenance; capital repair and rehab; and other activities, \$.8 million is held as a permanent endowment, and \$.1 million is invested in capital assets. - The total net position decreased by \$1.3 million for the fiscal year ended June 30, 2019.